 We've just added libraries, without changing content - if you refresh your page, you'll see the same content.
 If you open the DevTools console, you may see some warnings about missing WebXR APIs, but these are expected until that API is fully released.

 Out of the box, <model-viewer> supports many modern browsers.
-However, if you'd like to extend the number of browsers your page can support you can include additional polyfills.
+However, if you'd like to extend the number of browsers that your page can support, you can include additional polyfills.

 Our full recommended set is below.
 These will help you support a great experience on all modern browsers.
 See the <model-viewer> polyfills documentation for more information.